Wasserstein Geometry of Information Loss in Nonlinear Dynamical Systems: Estimation and numerical experiments

-\textbf{Extended Dynamic Mode Decomposition:} We first examine how the non-deterministic closure nature of non-injective time-delay reconstructions influences the predictive capability of the EDMD model.
-The EDMD model is an interpretable framework that approximates the infinite-dimensional Koopman operator by lifting state variables into a dictionary of nonlinear observables; it has been widely employed for the identification of spectral properties~\cite{korda2018linear} and for the prediction and control of complex nonlinear systems~\cite{klus2016data, lusch2018deep}.
+However, the empirical estimator $\widehat{\mathcal E}_{n,k,N}^{*}$ is only a finite-resolution and finite-sample proxy for this closure risk.
+We can use it as a pre-training diagnostic to compare candidate observables, rather than as a certification of downstream model performance.
+Rollout errors also depend on the model class, the dictionary or neural architecture, regularization, optimization, and the amount of training data.
+In the experiments below, we examine whether observables with smaller empirical closure scores tend to yield easier learning problems for two representative learning frameworks: Extended Dynamic Mode Decomposition (EDMD)~\cite{williams2015data} and Delay Invariant Measure (DIM)~\cite{botvinick2025invariant}.

-In the case of partial observations, the process first applies time-delay reconstruction to the observed data, then uses EDMD for rollout prediction.
-In this experiment, we utilise the $z_1$-coordinate and $z_3$-coordinate projections of the R\"ossler system as separate raw time-series inputs.
-Subsequently, we apply EDMD to learn the dynamics in the embedding space and make rollout predictions based on the reconstructed system.
-In both experiment setups, third-order polynomial features (e.g., $z_1, {z_1}^2, {z_1}^3, z_{1}^2z_2,...$) serve as the nonlinear observables, while ridge regression is employed to approximate the Koopman operator.
-The EDMD model is trained on a reconstructed trajectory to learn the dynamics, while a separate trajectory generated from a differential initial condition is used for validation.
-Performance is evaluated on this validation set using full-state predictions over varying rolling-window horizons.
-The results are presented in figure~\ref{fig:EDMD}.
+\textbf{Extended Dynamic Mode Decomposition:} We first compare EDMD models trained on time-delay reconstructions constructed from the $z_1$ and $z_3$ coordinate projections of the R\"ossler system.
+The EDMD model approximates the Koopman operator by lifting state variables into a dictionary of nonlinear observables and fitting a finite-dimensional linear operator~\cite{korda2018linear,klus2016data, lusch2018deep}.

-\textbf{Delay Invariant Measure:} In the second experiment, we demonstrate the potential of $\mathcal{E}^{*}_{n}$ in identifying optimal embeddings to improve the predictive performance of neural networks using the Delay Invariant Measure (DIM).
-The DIM method for operator learning was proposed by Botvinick et al.~\cite{botvinick2025measure}, grounded in the theorem that if two systems share the same invariant measure on the attractor manifold via time-delay embedding, they are identical up to a topological conjugate almost everywhere (a.e).
-While this theorem provides a solid foundation for dynamical system identification, it implicitly assumes that the time-delay embedding faithfully recovers the topological properties of the original system.
-However, this assumption does not always hold in practice.
-Therefore, we investigate how $\mathcal{E}^{*}_{n}$ can guide the selection of embeddings to enhance the learning performance of DIM.
+For each observable, we construct a time-delay reconstruction and use it as the state variable for EDMD.
+In both experiments, third-order polynomial features of the delay coordinates (e.g., $z_1, {z_1}^2, {z_1}^3, z_{1}^2z_2,...$) serve as the dictionary, and ridge regression is employed to fit the Koopman operator.
+The EDMD model is trained on one reconstructed trajectory, while a separate trajectory generated from a different initial condition is used for validation.
+Performance is evaluated by rollout NRMSE over multiple horizons.
+The results are presented in Figure~\ref{fig:EDMD}.